 The first thing you need to realize (which I am sure you already have) is that toddlers have a VERY short attention span.
 This is going to be the biggest challenge you face when trying to keep them busy for any amount of time.
 That’s why you need to have a whole arsenal of ideas ready.

-I want to share with you some of the things I did that helped us not only survive, but I believe, prepare my little one for learning later on.
+Here are some things I did that helped us not only survive, but I believe, prepare my little one for learning later on.

 1. Give Your Toddler Attention First